 Search Terms

 1 exp metachromatic leukodystrophy/

-2 ("Adult Metachromatic Leukodystroph" or "Adult-Type Metachromatic Leukodystroph" or "ARSA Deficienc" or "Arylsulfatase A Deficienc" or "Cerebral sclerosis, Diffuse, Metachromatic Form" or "Cerebroside Sulfatase Deficienc" or "Cerebroside Sulphatase Deficiency Disease" or "Deficiencies, ARSA" or "Deficiencies, Cerebroside Sulfatase" or "Deficiency, ARSA" or "Deficiency, Arylsulfatase A" or "Deficiencies, Arylsulfatase A" or "Deficiency, Cerebroside Sulfatase" or "Greenfield Disease" or "Greenfield's Disease" or "Infant Metachromatic Leukodystroph" or "Infant-Type Metachromatic Leukodystroph" or "Juvenile Metachromatic Leukodystroph" or "Juvenile-Type Metachromatic Leukodystroph" or "Leukodystrophies, Adult Metachromatic" or "Leukodystrophies, Adult-Type Metachromatic" or "Leukodystrophies, Juvenile Metachromatic" or "Leukodystrophies, Juvenile-Type Metachromatic" or "Leukodystrophies, Metachromatic" or "Leukodystrophy, Adult Metachromatic" or "Leukodystrophy, Adult-Type Metachromatic" or "Leukodystrophy, Adult Metachromatic" or "Leukodystrophy, Juvenile-Type Metachromatic" or "Leukodystrophy, Metachromatic" or "Leukodystrophy, Metachromatic, Juvenile" or "Leukodystrophy, Metachromatic, Adult" or "Leukodystrophy, Metachromatic, Juvenile" or "Leukoencephalopathies, Metachromatic" or "Leukoencephalopathy, Metachromatic" or "Leukoencephalopathies, Metachromatic" or "Leukoencephalopathy, Metachromatic" or "Sulfatase Deficiencies, Cerebroside" or "Sulfatase Deficiency, Cerebroside" or "Sulfatide Lipidosis").ti,ab.
+2 ("Adult Metachromatic Leukodystroph" or "Adult-Type Metachromatic Leukodystroph" or "ARSA Deficienc" or "Arylsulfatase A Deficienc" or "Cerebral sclerosis, Diffuse, Metachromatic Form" or "Cerebroside Sulfatase Deficienc" or "Cerebroside Sulphatase Deficiency Disease" or "Deficiencies, ARSA" or "Deficiencies, Cerebroside Sulfatase" or "Deficiency, ARSA" or "Deficiency, Arylsulfatase A" or "Deficiencies, Arylsulfatase A" or "Deficiency, Cerebroside Sulfatase" or "Greenfield Disease" or "Greenfield's Disease" or "Infant Metachromatic Leukodystroph" or "Infant-Type Metachromatic Leukodystroph" or "Juvenile Metachromatic Leukodystroph" or "Juvenile-Type Metachromatic Leukodystroph" or "Leukodystrophies, Adult Metachromatic" or "Leukodystrophies, Adult-Type Metachromatic" or "Leukodystrophies, Juvenile Metachromatic" or "Leukodystrophies, Juvenile-Type Metachromatic" or "Leukodystrophies, Metachromatic" or "Leukodystrophy, Adult Metachromatic" or "Leukodystrophy, Adult-Type Metachromatic" or "Leukodystrophy, Adult Metachromatic" or "Leukodystrophy, Juvenile-Type Metachromatic" or "Leukodystrophy, Juvenile Metachromatic" or "Leukodystrophy, Metachromatic, Juvenile" or "Leukodystrophy, Metachromatic, Adult" or "Leukodystrophy, Metachromatic, Juvenile" or "Leukoencephalopathies, Metachromatic" or "Leukodystrophy, Metachromatic, or "Lipidosis, Sulfatide" or "Metachromatic" or "Metachromatic Leukoencephalopath" or "Sulfatase Deficiencies, Cerebroside" or "Sulfatase Deficiency, Cerebroside" or "Sulfatide Lipidosis").ti,ab.

 3 1 OR 2

-4 ('atidarsagene autotemcel' OR 'gsk 2696274' OR 'gsk2696274' OR 'libmeldy' OR 'otl 200' OR 'otl200' OR 'otl-
+4 ('atidarsagene autotemcel' OR 'gsk 2696274' OR 'gsk2696274' OR 'libmeldy' OR 'otl 200' OR 'otl200' OR 'otl-200').ti,ab.

-200').ti,ab.

 5 ('natural history').ti,ab.

 6 (3 AND 4) OR (3 AND 5)

 7 (animals not (humans and animals)).sh.

 8 6 NOT 7

-(addresses OR autobiography OR bibliography OR biography OR comment OR congresses OR consensus

-9 development conference OR dictionary OR directory OR duplicate publication OR editorial OR encyclopedia

-OR festschrift OR guideline OR interactive tutorial).pt
+9 (addresses OR autobiography OR bibliography OR biography OR comment OR congresses OR consensus development conference OR dictionary OR directory OR duplicate publication OR editorial OR encyclopedia OR festschrift OR guideline OR interactive tutorial).pt

 10 8 NOT 9

 11 limit 10 to English language

 12 Remove duplicates from 11

+last ran on August 15, 2022